nmsalvatore/sage/README.md

 ### The Counter

-Both `timer` and `stopwatch` include a counter which can be used to track laps, counts, reps, etc. Just press `Enter` to increment.
+The Sage timer and stopwatch include a counter which can be used to track laps, counts, reps, etc. Just press `Enter` to increment while in the clock interface.

 ### Load A Clock Without Starting